5 Tools Needed for a Custom Car Paint Job

 3. Protective Gear

-Besides the chemicals that are used to manufacture paint, you also need to be aware of the fine particles of paint that can remain in the air and how to protect yourself from them.
-A decent facemask is essential as a paper or fabric one becomes useless when it becomes wet from your breath.
-Use close fitting overalls to prevent any of your clothing coming into contact with the car and disturbing the work you have done on you custom car paint job.
-Protective gloves can be worn to aid an easy clean up.
+Besides the chemicals used to manufacture paint, you also need to be aware of the fine particles of paint that can remain in the air and how to protect yourself from them.
+A decent facemask is essential as a paper or fabric becomes useless when it becomes wet from your breath.
+Use close-fitting overalls to prevent any of your clothing from coming into contact with the car and disturbing the work you have done on your custom car paint job.
+You can wear protective gloves to aid in easy clean-up.

-With any custom car paint job, there will be some parts of the car that will not require the application of paint; accordingly, these will need to be protected throughout the process.
-Using thick masking tape and paper should be sufficient to cover the sections that need protection, such as the glass, bumpers, grill, tires and trim.
-Ensure that this process is undertaken carefully, with the tape securing the paper laid precisely along bordering edges, to ensure that paint does not drift to areas where it is not wanted.
+With any custom car paint job, some parts of the car will not require paint; accordingly, these will need to be protected throughout the process.
+Using thick masking tape and paper should be sufficient to cover the sections that need protection, such as the glass, bumpers, grill, tires, and trim.
+Ensure that this process is undertaken carefully, with the tape securing the paper laid precisely along bordering edges to ensure that paint does not drift to areas where it is not wanted.

-Creating specific designs will require the use of stencils to ensure that the pattern is precise and the lines are clean.
-The best type of stencil is one that is created from a material that is lightly adhesive; this will enable it to be firmly attached to the surface to prevent feathered edges during the application of paint.
+Creating specific designs will require stencils to ensure that the pattern is precise and the lines are clean.
+The best stencil type is created from a lightly adhesive material; this will enable it to be firmly attached to the surface to prevent feathered edges while applying paint.
 It will also enable the stencil to be easily removed.